ashworthpayne/dstarchat/README.md

 Its not clearly stated, but fast data mode adds a data subcarrier for the digital voice mode.
 Its essentially a 9600 baud serial link.
 I've heard people complain about being unable to run a TNC at 9600 baud on the 9700.
 Presumably, Icom feels fast data mode is superior to FM + TNC.

+What is interersting about DV Fast Data mode is you can pick up the mic and talk at any time.
+And if a packet is ready, it will stay in queue until you are finished talking.

 Download gui.go into a folder
 cd to said folder.
 DO: go mod init gui.go